laminas-api-tools/api-tools-content-validation/README.md

 behavior:

-- `use_raw_data`: if NOT present, raw data is ALWAYS injected into the "BodyParams" container (defined by zf-content-negotiation).
+- `use_raw_data`: if NOT present, raw data is ALWAYS injected into the "BodyParams" container (defined by api-tools-content-negotiation).
 If this key is present and a boolean false, then the validated, filtered data from the input filter will be used instead.

 - `allows_only_fields_in_filter`: if present, and `use_raw_data` is boolean false, the value of this